kinfkong/slack-framework/README.md

       thumb_url: 'https://c1.staticflickr.com/7/6159/6207023756_bbca3b9025_m.jpg',
 });

-const otherAttachment = message.addAttachment('this is an attachment');
+const attachment = message.addAttachment('this is an attachment');
+// or
+const otherAttachment = message.addAttachment({
+  title: "Synopsis",
+  text: "After @episod pushed exciting changes to a devious new branch back in Issue 1, Slackbot notifies @don about an unexpected deploy..."
+  // other options ...
+});

 ```